Tags

 Murray Hunt

-Biography Murray Hunt is the Director of the Bingham Centre for the Rule of Law.
-He has a lifelong interest in the ways and means by which the values a society considers fundamental attain and keep a special normative status, how that special status can be reconciled with a commitment to representative democracy, and how to get practitioners and theorists to talk to each other about these questions so that practice is informed by theory, and theory informed by practice.
-From 2004 to 2017,…
+Biography Murray Hunt was the Director of the Bingham Centre for the Rule of Law from 2017 to 2024.
+He has a lifelong interest in the ways and means by which the values a society considers fundamental attain and keep a special normative status, how that special status can be reconciled with a commitment to representative democracy, and how to get practitioners and theorists to talk to each other about these questions so that practice is informed by theory, and theory informed by practice.…

 Biography Dr. Oliver Garner is Maurice Wohl Research Leader in European Rule of Law at the Bingham Centre for the Rule of Law, British Institute of International and Comparative Law.
 He holds a B.A. in Jurisprudence from the University of Oxford, and an LL.M. in Comparative, European and International Laws and a Doctorate in Laws from the European University Institute (EUI).
 His Ph.D. research analysed withdrawal and opt-outs from the European Union.
 His work has been published in the…